GreallyLab/gaiaAssociation/README.md

 	python setup.py install

+Gaia will now be runnable from the command line as described above.

 ## Using gaiaAssociation:

 To check your installation and to get basic information on using gaiaAssociation type this command into your terminal.

 	gaia --help

-It should print out useful information about each variable and the flag to associate with each argument. gaiaAssocation has four required arguments, and six optional arguments.
+It should print out useful information about each variable and the flag to associate with each argument. gaiaAssocation has four required arguments, and five optional arguments.
 The four required arguments, which define a basic run are:

 #### Required Arguments